SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 ```

 Charles Tilly is famously quoted as stating "War makes states and states make war" (Systems and States, 10).
 He lays out a theory of state making, claiming that a state has four primary functions: war making, protection, extraction, and of course, state making.
 Simply put, war making stems from the need to protect a territory, which then leads to extraction, protection, and state making.
+Tilly leaves out the obvious, which is that failure to

 Tilly dubbed this idea the Bellicist Theory, bellicist meaning one who advocates for war.